 - Education: A 2:1 honours degree from a UK university or overseas equivalent

-- International students need to meet our English language requirement at either IELTS at 6.5 or above (including at least 6.5 in the written paper), TOEFL paper based test score at 575 or above, TOEFL computer based test score at 232 or above, TOEFL internet base test score at 90 or above.
+- For our Master’s courses, international students need to meet our English language requirement at either IELTS Academic at 6.5 or above (including at least 6.5 in writing and 5.5 in each other section), TOEFL internet based test score at 90 or above.

 Students not meeting academic requirements